 At P&G, extreme ownership became immortal in Jim Lafferty's Letter to New ABMs, an instrumental artefact of corporate culture produced by James Michael Lafferty, a senior exec with a passion for people coaching and development.
 Jim makes a point that the most successful employees are those who make the best out of every situation.
 To them, every assignment is a great one.
 Today Jim is no longer with P&G, but his letter still lives in all onboarding packs.

-Precisely ten years after I left P&G, I discovered Jocko Willink, a retired US Navy SEAL, and a co-author of a book titled… Extreme Ownership (buy on Amazon - affiliate link).
+Precisely ten years after I left P&G, I discovered Jocko Willink, a retired US Navy SEAL, and a co-author of a book titled… Extreme Ownership.
 Through his stories from both battlefield and the corporate world, he was preaching the same leadership gospel.
 You must always own your outcome no matter the circumstances.

 Two years after I had discovered Jocko, I joined Amazon and found Extreme Ownership on the (semi) official internal reading list.
 It was not a surprise.
 Not only is Ownership one of Amazon's highly revered Leadership Principles, but the attitude of total accountability for the outcome also penetrates every leadership meeting.
 Worried that your category will miss the plan due to external factors?
 Outline what exactly is your intent to mitigate.
 Expecting to smash the targets?
 Be ready to analyse and discuss what exactly produced the favourable outcomes (and make sure that the learnings are captured in a doc so that others can benefit).